ahujatejas06/iitk-traveller-docs-2/code.md

         C -->|True| D[events_2_t]
         C -->|False| E[events_2_f]
 ```
-Checks if the flag is set at the address pointed to by `mem_2`.
+Checks whether an EOS literal is present at `mem[mem_2]`.
 If the flag is set, then the traveller is teleported to the location events_2_t.
 Otherwise the traveller is teleported to the location events_2_f.
 These are actual landmarks and can be used in the program like any other landmark.

 ### events_2_t
-The traveller is teleported to this location if the flag is set at the address pointed to by `mem_2`.
+The traveller is teleported to this location if the condition specified in events_2 is true.

 ### events_2_f
-The traveller is teleported to this location if the flag is not set at the address pointed to by `mem_2`.
+The traveller is teleported to this location if the condition specified in events_2 is false.